-Let us mention that the existence of an isomorphism between the relevant vector spaces can be understood as a chain-complex version of the so-called \new{Eckmann-Shapiro lemma}, originally stated in group cohomology (see Remark~\ref{rem:Shapiro}).
-The interesting part of Theorem~\ref{thm:main}, which we have not been able to find in the literature, is the fact that the explicited isomorphism conjugates the aptly defined twisted adjacency operators.
+Let us mention that the existence of a natural isomorphism between the vector spaces on which the twisted adjacency operators act can be understood as a chain-complex version of the so-called \new{Eckmann-Shapiro lemma}, originally stated in group cohomology (see Remark~\ref{rem:Shapiro}).
+The interesting part of Theorem~\ref{thm:main}, which we have not been able to find in the literature, is the fact that the explicitized natural isomorphism conjugates the aptly defined twisted adjacency operators.

 As an immediate consequence of this result, we see that the decomposition of~$\rho^\#$ into irreducible representations leads to a direct sum decomposition of~$\A_\G^{\rho^\#}$, and therefore of~$\A^\rho_{\widetilde{\G}}$.
 For example, if~$\rho$ is taken to be the trivial representation, we readily obtain the fact that~$\A_\G$ is a direct summand of~$\A_{\widetilde{\G}}$, see Corollary~\ref{cor:1}.
 (Here, the absence of superscript means that these operators are not twisted, or twisted by the trivial representation.)
 Furthermore, if the covering is normal, then~$\A_{\widetilde{\G}}$ factors as a direct sum of the operators~$\A_\G^\rho$ twisted by the irreducible representations of the Galois group of the covering, see Corollary~\ref{cor:2}.